-We applied the above explained method to the evaluation.
 Students' previous experience and attitudes towards collaboration were surveyed in a questionnaire at the beginning of the course.
-The analysis showed that their experience consisted mainly in work in pairs performed for many other laboratories along their studies.
+Their experience consisted mainly in work in pairs performed for many other laboratories along their studies.
 In many cases, these pairs are stable along several years.
-It also showed a good predisposition towards collaboration, with 56 out of 67 students rating it as positive.
-The underlying concept of collaboration as manifested by the students was found to be "collaboration as helping" and "collaboration as being helped".
-Therefore, although globally on favour of the idea of collaborating, the students had a rather poor concept of what collaboration implies, and not enough practice in collaborative tasks beyond working in pairs.
+The questionnaire showed a good predisposition towards collaboration, with 56 out of 67 students rating it as positive.
+The underlying concept of collaboration as manifested by the students was found to be "collaboration as helping" and "collaboration being helped".
+Therefore, although globally on favour of the idea of collaborative tasks beyond working in pairs.
+One objective of the educational project was to encourage new forms of collaboration, promoting new attitudes and an enrichment of the concept of collaboration itself.
+In the following, we will present and discuss the results of the analysis applied to the three levels of collaborative interactions we considered in our study.